We don’t support this browser anymore.

 Our view

-The rise of language models presents both an opportunity and risk for the search business.
-Google search has long been the gatekeeper to the internet, but competition is heating up, and Alphabet faces a genuine challenge of adapting its search proposition to retain that dominance.
+Question marks do still linger, and rightly so.
+The rise of language models presents both an opportunity and the most meaningful risk we’ve ever seen for the search business.
+Google search has long been the gatekeeper to the internet, but times are changing.

 Beyond its dominant search presence, Google benefits from a wide array of high-quality businesses, with its cloud division the key growth engine.
-Significant infrastructure investment is being made to meet rising demand for computing power, and with demand still outpacing supply, there's strong potential for growth to reaccelerate later in the year as capacity expands.
+Significant infrastructure investment is being made to meet rising demand for computing power, and with demand still outpacing supply, there's a good pipeline of revenue visibility for 2026.

-It has the cash flows to stomach the increased investment, but over time it will lead to higher costs passing through the income statement.
+It has the cash flows to stomach the increased investment, but over time, it will lead to higher costs passing through the income statement.
 The expected hit to margins hasn’t come yet, with impressive efficiency improvements doing their job.
-We think there’s still more Alphabet can do to help support margins from a cost standpoint.

 Environmental, social and governance (ESG) risk